 Of the two different cockroach species I’ll be talking about, these guys are probably the most daunting.
-They grow to about half an inch in their adult stage and can be easily identified by the two dark stripes running down the back below the head.
+Cockroaches grow to about half an inch in their adult stage and can be easily identified by the two dark stripes running down the back below the head.
 They do have the ability to fly, however it is uncommon to see it.
 They can glide a bit when disturbed but for the most part, they run.
-The reason these are the most daunting from a pest control standpoint is that they can infest your house and multiply very quickly.
-The female carries an egg sac in her abdomen (called an ootheca) that can hold up to 50 eggs (32 on average).
+These pests can infest your house and multiply very quickly.
+The female carries an egg sac in her abdomen (called an ootheca).
+It can hold up to 50 eggs (32 on average).
 They will eat nearly anything, and when their food supply runs low, they will start to eat their own feces and even each other.

 What we do: